***psst – don’t miss the end of the post where you can snag FREE Lent resources for you and your family!

-for as long as i can remember, my family has honored the 40 days leading up to Easter…in other words, i grew up with Lent. but what does Lent really mean?
+for as long as i can remember, my family has honored the 40 days leading up to Easter…in other words, i grew up with Lent. but every year i find myself re-researching the answers to these questions:

-truthfully, i have to look it up again every year. this is partly because my reasons for “needing” Lent change from year to year, season to season. it is also because it is so easy to revert back to my elementary understanding that Lent is just a time when you “give something up because it’s good for you.”
+so whether your new to Lent or you’ve celebrated a hundred times, sometimes a refresh helps, right?! i think i find myself looking these answers up again every year partly because my reasons for “needing” Lent change. it is also because it’s so easy to revert back to my elementary understanding that Lent is just a time when you “give something up because it’s good for you.”

-for years, that’s kind of what i thought. on the surface, i knew i was giving something up so that on a very TINY scale i could mirror Christ’s sacrifice for us. but as i said no to chocolate for 40 days, i rarely thought of Jesus. i mostly just thought that i wanted chocolate. additionally, there was always the lingering question of whether giving up chocolate was really doing something? because how can giving up chocolate {or anything} even BEGIN to compare to Jesus giving up His life?
+for years, that’s kind of what i thought. on the surface, i knew i was giving something up so that on a very TINY scale i could mirror Christ’s sacrifice for us. but as i said no to chocolate for 40 days, i rarely thought of Jesus. i mostly just thought that i wanted chocolate (or to see the numbers on the scale go donw). additionally, there was always the lingering question of whether giving up chocolate was really doing something? because how can giving up chocolate {or anything} even BEGIN to compare to Jesus giving up His life?

 the answer is, it can’t. as moms {or humans}, we can never-ever-in-a-billion-years-with-any-kind-of-act-or-deed pay Jesus back for his ultimate sacrifice. nor can we make it up to God for giving up His only son.